Maria Mstislavna of Kiev

 Maria Mstislavna of Kiev (died 1179), was a Grand Princess consort of Kiev by marriage to Prince Vsevolod II of Kiev.
 She was the daughter of Mstislav I of Kiev and Christina Ingesdotter of Sweden.

 Her marriage was arranged in 1116 to facilitate better relations between her father and spouse, who were long standing enemies.
+She is believed to have been much younger than her husband.
 During the reign of her spouse, she was known for her diplomatic ability, and often asked to mediate between her husband and brothers.
 She is believed to be one of the founders of St. Cyril's Monastery.